sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for separating the capital, which is of the same value in all cases, and the interest (thereon for varying periods of time), from their mixed sum :-

-47. Know that, when the difference between (any two of) the (given) mixed sums as multiplied by each other's [period](# "By ") (ofinterest) is divided by the difference between those periods, what happens to be the quotient is the required capital in relation to (all) those (given mixed sums).
+47. Know that, when the difference between (any two of) the (given) mixed sums as multiplied by each other's period[^237] (ofinterest) is divided by the difference between those periods, what happens to be the quotient is the required capital in relation to (all) those (given mixed sums).

+[^237]: "By "

 **44**.
 Symbolically,$\\sqrt{\\frac{CT}{t}\~ \\times \~m\~ + \~\\left( \\frac{CT}{2t} \\right)^{2}\~\~ - \~\\frac{CT}{2t}}\~ = \~I$ which is equal to *c*.